BozZf/wow-character-interaction/README.md

 # wow-character-interaction
-Simple project to interact with WOW characters by GPT API
+Simple project to interact with WOW characters by Gemini API